Tuberculosis test

 If you are a student from a non-EU country, you are required by Dutch Immigration Law to have a tuberculosis (TB) test at a local GGD office (Dutch Health Service).

-Participating in TB testing is important for your health, but most importantly it is necessary for obtaining your (temporary) residence permit.
-Tuberculosis is a severe, but curable, disease and is found all over the world.
+Undergoing the mandatory TB test benefits not only your own health, but also the health of those you come into contact with.
+It's also important to note that undergoing the TB test is a strict requirement to maintain your residence permit in the Netherlands.
+Tuberculosis is a severe, but curable disease and is found all over the world.
 It is much more common in the country where you are born than in the Netherlands, therefore you are tested for TB.

 Do I need to take a tuberculosis test?